bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 In this workshop, we will work with common tools to process and analyze cancer sequencing data.
 Using the command line we will analyze DNA sequencing from the whole genome.
 The focus of this workshop will be on calling single nucelotide variants, insertion, deletions (commonly referred to as SNV/indels) as well as calling copy-number variations (CNVs).
 We will also annotate SNV & CNV files, such that you will known the functional conseqeunce of these variants.

-Data Source
+Data Source:
-We will be working on the [CageKid](https://www.cnrgh.fr/cagekid/) samples from Module3.
+we will be working on the [CageKid](https://www.cnrgh.fr/cagekid/) samples from Module3.
 Whole genome sequencing and analysis can take multiple days to run, as such we have downsampled the files so that we can proceed more quickly.
 For the SNV analsyis we have selected a region on chromsome 9 between 130215000 & 130636000.

 The tools and their general function we are going to using for calling SNV's and CNV's are: